Is the GRE exam required for admission into the Biology Ph.D. program?

-Students have a variety of levels of experience: many with Master’s degrees, and others with undergraduate experience only.
+Students have a variety of levels of experience: many arrive with a Master’s degree, and others with undergraduate experience only.

-What are the average GRE and TOEFL scores of students accepted into the program?
+What is the average TOEFL score for students accepted into the program?

 On average, the Admissions Committee looks for a score of 100 or better on the TOEFL (for international students).
 However, each application is reviewed and considered on an individual case-by-case basis, and these average scores can vary.

 Do you accept the IBT (internet based TOEFL) test in lieu of the TOEFL?

 Yes, the IBT test is the TOEFL.
 This is a required component of the application for all international students whose native language is not English.
 Additional information on foreign language requirements for Georgetown University can be found on the Application Requirements Checklist page of the website for the Graduate School of Arts and Sciences.